shahednasser/grammarly-ghost/README.md

 # Grammarly with Ghost
-Allow Grammarly to work on Ghost's editor
+An extension that allows Grammarly to work on Ghost's editor

+## Download Extension

+You can download the extension on Chrome [here](https://chrome.google.com/webstore/detail/grammarly-with-ghost/iakfoofepmfjafjepidembmheemidbdb?hl=en&authuser=1)

 ## Why is This Necessary
 If you use [Ghost](https://ghost.org/) for your blogging needs and you need Grammarly as well to make your life easier, you probably noticed that Grammarly does not work with Ghost's editor Koenig.